Ciarenni/IshgardCraftOptimizer/README.md

 # How do I use it?

-Please note that this is ONLY for Grade 4 Ishgard Restoration crafts.
-Since the other materials are no longer obtainable (with the exception of expert craft materials), I elected to not implement the other grades.

-Select which crafters you want to use.
+1. Select which crafters you want to use.
-Select the tab for the level bracket you want to craft in.
+2. Select the tab for the level bracket you want to craft in.
-Put in the amounts for the materials in your bags, leaving a box empty means 0.
+3. Put in the amounts of the materials in your bags, leaving a box empty means 0.
-Click Calculate!
+4. Click Calculate!

 The box that shows up will tell you the most crafts you can make with the Diadem materials you entered.
 Each line is a different combination of crafters that will all yield the same number of crafts!
 You can then use those numbers to gather or buy the non-Diadem materials you're missing and get crafting.
 If seeing non-Diadem materials in the tool is something you'd like, refer down a few sections where I tell you how to let me know that.

+**NOTE**: This is ONLY for Grade 4 Ishgard Restoration crafts.
+Since the other materials are no longer obtainable (with the exception of expert craft materials), I elected to not implement the other grades.

 Good luck!